-(a) All procurement transactions must be conducted in a manner providing full and open competition consistent with the standards of this section.
+- (a) All procurement transactions must be conducted in a manner providing full and open competition consistent with the standards of this section.
 In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, or invitations for bids or requests for proposals must be excluded from competing for such procurements.
-Some of the situations considered to be restrictive of competition include but are not limited to:

-- (1) Placing unreasonable requirements on firms in order for them to qualify to do business; - (2) Requiring unnecessary experience and excessive bonding; - (3) Noncompetitive pricing practices between firms or between affiliated companies; - (4) Noncompetitive contracts to consultants that are on retainer contracts; - (5) Organizational conflicts of interest;

-(6) Specifying only a "brand name" product instead of allowing "an equal" product to be offered and describing the performance or other relevant requirements of the procurement; and prohibits the use of statutorily or administratively imposed state, local, or tribal geographical preferences in the evaluation of bids or proposals, except in those cases where applicable Federal statutes expressly mandate or encourage geographic preference.
+Some of the situations considered to be restrictive of competition include but are not limited to: - (1) Placing unreasonable requirements on firms in order for them to qualify to do business; - (2) Requiring unnecessary experience and excessive bonding; - (3) Noncompetitive pricing practices between firms or between affiliated companies; - (4) Noncompetitive contracts to consultants that are on retainer contracts; - (5) Organizational conflicts of interest; - (6) Specifying only a "brand name" product instead of allowing "an equal" product to be offered and describing the performance or other relevant requirements of the procurement; and - (7) Any arbitrary action in the procurement process. - (b) The non-Federal entity must conduct procurements in a manner that prohibits the use of statutorily or administratively imposed state, local, or tribal geographical preferences in the evaluation of bids or proposals, except in those cases where applicable Federal statutes expressly mandate or encourage geographic preference.
 Nothing in this section preempts state licensing laws.
 When contracting for architectural and engineering (A/E) services, geographic location may be a selection criterion provided its application leaves an appropriate number of qualified firms, given the nature and size of the project, to compete for the contract.